Sucerquia/ASE-PLUMED_tutorial/defsystem.md

   <img src="/files/cluster.png"  width="500">
 </div>

-**Figure 1.** Local minima isomers of the LJ cluster used in this tutotrial.
+**Figure 1.** Local minima isomers of the LJ cluster used in this tutorial.

 The n-th central moment, $`\mu_n`$, of the coordination number of an N-atoms cluster is defined as